10 Sights in Sagamihara, Japan (with Map and Images)

 相模原麻溝公園

-Sagamihara Asamizo Koen is a city park located in Asamozoidai, Minami -ku, Sagamihara City, Kanagawa Prefecture.
-The facility is owned by Sagamihara City, and is managed as a designated manager by the Asago Park Group Management (Sagamihara City Machi and Midori Public Corporation).
+Sagamihara Asamizo Park is an urban park located in Asamidai, Minami-ku, Sagamihara City, Kanagawa Prefecture.
+The facility is owned by Sagamihara City, and is operated and managed by the Asamizo Park Group Management Consortium (Sagamihara City Town and Midori Public Corporation) as the designated manager.

 Wikipedia: 相模原麻溝公園 (JA)